Skip to main content

 What this means for your evenings

 This is an observational preprint, so it cannot prove cause and effect the way a lab trial can.
-People were living normal lives, not following a strict plan, and the paper has not been peer-reviewed yet.
+People were living normal lives, not following a strict script, and the paper has not been peer-reviewed yet.

 Simple ways to eat for better sleep